Honduras in World War II: Politics

 Due to the deep proximity of Honduras with the United States and added to the enormous donation and purchase of modern US military equipment and fighter planes that were protagonists in the war such as the Chance Vought F4U Corsair, the Honduran army would end up adopting the American military model after World War II.
 The fall of fascism and the birth of the Cold War would initiate the adoption of a political system more similar to that of the United States.
 It would also recover diplomatic relations with Germany, more specifically now West Germany, Italy, and Japan.
-Also due to the Japanese invasion of China, the communist guerrillas managed to gain strength until they defeated the government of Chiang Kai Shek that took refuge on the island of Taiwan, Honduras to date being one of the countries that has recognized the government of Taipei as the legitimate government of China.

 Economy

 There were some shortages of national products in the country due to the enormous shipment of raw materials to the United States and the Asia-Pacific front, Africa, and Europe.
 Although these would make a great increase in the Honduran economy that would be noticed during the 50's.
 But at the same time, it would create an economy based on the export of raw materials and the dependence on the purchase of these abroad.
 Labor overexploitation would cause the strike of 54, where the Honduran government would end up accepting better working conditions and social security for workers, notably improving the quality of life of workers.

 The 1950s, similar in other countries, were established as a decade of economic prosperity and social order, although by the 1960s a series of coups would begin and by 1969 a slight economic decline would begin during the term of Oswaldo López Arellano. that would be recovered years later, although Honduras would continue to be dependent on the United States.